simongravelle/nmrformd/README.rst

 .. _`MDAnalysis`: https://www.mdanalysis.org/
 .. inclusion-readme-intro-end

-For details, tutorials, and examples, have a look at the `documentation`_. (in construction)
+For details and a tutorial, have a look at the `documentation`_.

 Installation
 ------------